mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/pods/technical-overview/index.md

 For `mode`
 - PRIVATE: The container/executor has a private shared memory segment
 - SHARE_PARENT: The container/executor uses the shared memory segment of its respective parent.
-<p class="message--note"></strong>NOTE: </strong>If SHARE_PARENT this is used on an executor, the shared memory namespace is shared with the agent. <b>This can be forbidden in the mesos configuration and may not always work.</b></p>
+<p class="message--note"></strong>NOTE: </strong>If SHARE_PARENT is used on an executor, the shared memory namespace is shared with the agent. <b>This may be forbidden in the Mesos configuration and may not always work.</b></p>

 For `shmSize`
 - Can only be used if the mode is PRIVATE
-- Allows to define the size of the shared memory segment in megabytes
+- Allows you to define the size of the shared memory segment in megabytes

 ### Private shared memory segement for task
 This example defines a pod with one container that has a private shared memory segment with a size of 16MB.